deodoro/programming_challenge/README.md

 #### **1. Dataset Description**
 You are provided with a single spreadsheet (`NSDP_Delays.xlsx`) that contains the following columns:
-- `Country`: The name of the country.
+- `Country`: The ISO-3 code of the country.
 - `Year`: The reporting year.
 - `Type`: Either `Periodicity` or `Timeliness`.
 - `Delay (days)`: The number of days by which the country delayed NSDP dissemination.
-- `Region`: The region to which the country belongs.
 - `Last Update`: The timestamp of the last update to the record.

 #### **2. Data Analysis Requirements**